xnewton3/chaosbotlegal/privacy-policy.md

 - To monitor the bot's functionality and ensure it is being used properly.
 - To maintain records in case of abuse and provide evidence for potential bans.
 - To track interactions with the bot to improve its performance and provide better service.
+- To update and manage user XP and levels.

 ## 3. Data Usage